aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

     no_password: true
 ```

-The above snippet defines a number of defaults that apply to all children of FABRIC along with configuration specific to each leaf pair and finally each individual leaf switch.
+The snippet above defines a number of defaults that apply to all children of FABRIC along with configurations specific to each leaf pair and finally each individual leaf switch.

 We can override group variables by specifying host variables for specific devices. (see [DEFAULT_HASH_BEHAVIOUR](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-hash-behaviour)).
 The order of precedence is (from lowest to highest):